HeyMaximus/Mordecai/README.md

 - Pool connections between the Node.js server and PostgreSQL database enable fault tolerance against load spikes by parallelizing requests and setting connection limits.
 - Frontend values undergo parameterization by backend logic, mitigating SQL injection risks.

+## Directory Overview
+`/Client`

+Frontend files for the React, the game UI.

+  - `/dist`: Webpack & Babel generated bunndles passed to Node.js to serve.
+Not in repository.
+Created upon `npm start`

+  - `/src`: React components Babel compiles and Webpack bundles for distribution.
+Reduces footprint and promotes backward browser compatiblity.

+`/Server`

+Backend files for Node.js server, Socket.io server, and PostgreSQL database.

+ - `/controller`: Functions coordinating operations between client requests and model functions for database interaction.
+Validates and transforms data before passing to model or responding to client.

+ - `helper.js`: Houses reusable helper functions for generating guess results, hints, and random answers using the Random.org API.

+ - `/db`: Establishes a pool connection to the PostgreSQL database.
+Contains functions responsible for creating the database and games table.

+- `/model`: Functions parameterizing frontend values and executing CRUD operations through database queries.

+- `index.js`: Node.js server for routing requests and serving the React client.

+- `routes.js`: Definitions for RESTful API endpoints, routing requests from the Node.js server to the appropriate controller functions.

+- `socket.js`: Logic for the Socket.io server to support synchronous multiplayer.

 ## Implemented Extensions